Skip to Content

 Orthopedic Physical Therapy Residency Program

 The Greater Los Angeles VA Orthopedic Residency Program (GLAVAORP) in Physical Therapy offers a year-long advanced practice residency in Orthopedic Physical Therapy.
-GLAVAORP features in-depth, evidence-based management strategies in manual therapy and Movement System Impairment (MSI) in partnership with California State University Northridge (CSUN).
+GLAVAORP features in-depth, evidence-based management strategies in advanced manual therapy, Movement System Impairments (MSI), and advanced therapeutic exercise prescription based on applied kinesiology.

 GLAVAORP Logo Horizontal